Dear reader of ADxS.org, please excuse the disruption.

 A lifetime of rather negative experiences with other people certainly contributes to the development of a fear of rejection.

-Videos showing images of people with ADHD compared to those with depression are perceived by third parties as equally unpleasant.
-However, while videos of depressed people tend to evoke a depressive, tired mood, videos of people with ADHD tend to evoke a hostile mood.25
+Videos showing footage of people with ADHD compared to people with depression are perceived by third parties as equally unpleasant.
+However, while the videos of depressed people tend to evoke an equally depressed, tired mood, videos of people with ADHD tend to evoke a more hostile mood.27

-Although this difference is relevant, it cannot explain the rejection sensitivity of ADHD sufferers alone.
+Although this difference is relevant, it cannot explain the rejection sensitivity of people with ADHD on its own.

-In our opinion, the extent to which ADHD sufferers suffer from rejection sensitivity and the high frequency of its occurrence in ADHD cannot be explained solely by the stressful experiences that ADHD sufferers also have with other people in the course of their lives as a result of their problems.
-Since Rejection Sensitivity also occurs in other psychological disorders where it is not perceived as a “mere” consequence of a self-esteem problem (narcissism: narcissistic offendedness; borderline: core symptom), we believe that the probability of a learned reaction is further reduced.
+In our opinion, the extent to which people with ADHD suffer from Rejection Sensitivity and the high frequency of its occurrence in ADHD cannot be explained solely by the stressful experiences that people with ADHD also have with other people in the course of their lives as a consequence of their problems.
+Since Rejection Sensitivity also occurs in other mental disorders, where it is not perceived as a “mere” consequence of a self-esteem problem (narcissism: narcissistic insultability; borderline: core symptom), we believe that the probability of a learned reaction is further reduced.

 2.2.
 Stimulants directly reduce rejection sensitivity

-Most of the ADHD sufferers interviewed on this site confirmed an immediate improvement in rejection sensitivity with methylphenidate.
+Most of the people with ADHD interviewed on this site confirmed an immediate improvement in rejection sensitivity with methylphenidate.
 (More on this below under 3.5.)

-For those not affected, the respective triggers would also be unpleasant, but would not give rise to the intense feeling of being hurt due to perceived rejection described by those affected.
+For people not affected, the respective triggers would also be unpleasant, but would not give rise to the intense feeling of being hurt due to perceived rejection described by the persons with ADHD.
 From this point of view, the direct effect of medication on the intensity of rejection sensitivity allows no other conclusion than that it is a direct (neurophysiologically mediated) symptom of ADHD.

 On this side, a direct neurophysiological manifestation of RS in the sense of a specific neurophysiological mechanism of action is therefore assumed.